Legal-and-General/canopy/docs/CONTRIBUTING.md

 The Lyon font files are stored in **/assets/fonts** and ommitted from the distributed package via the Webpack config.
 The `css-loader` options prevent it from transforming any URL referencing the Lyon font.
 This means the path will stay as relative to the base URL of the consuming application (/assets/fonts), therefore looking in the assets directory of consuming app.

 For more info, see the fonts section in USAGE.md.

+# Angular Material CDK
+The `@angular/cdk` can be used as long as only the necessary functionality is imported.